Comics Class for Kids w/ Jim Higgins

 Cost: $120 total, payable at the first session.
 Parents MUST provide their email address and phone numbers.
 For more info: email the instructor, Jim Higgins, at email@example.com.
 Jim has been working in comics and teaching classes for 25 years.

 Making Comics is a 12-session class that focuses on the fundamental skills of creating comics.
 The class is for both writers and artists.
-In it, writers and cartoonists learn the essential knowledge needed to write a story with interesting characters, an engaging plot, and a satisfying ending.
-The artists will be given drawing tips, instruction about technique to help with visual storytelling, composition, light and dark, figure work, and other drawing skills.
+In it, you’ll learn the most important aspect of writing — how to structure a story as it relates to the medium of comics and graphic novels.
+Cartoonists will often take art classes to improve their drawing, but not enough take the time to hone their skills as writers.
+In this workshop, writers and cartoonists learn the essential knowledge needed to write a story with interesting characters, an engaging plot, and a satisfying ending.
+The artists will be given drawing tips, instruction about technique, and examples of work by great masters, new and old, to help with visual storytelling, composition, light and dark, figure work, and other drawing skills.
 Writers will be given example of the best formats for comics scripts, examples of pro scripts, and info on how to find and work with artists.

 The goal for the artists is to have a finished 8 to 10-page mini-comic that is a complete, self-contained story at the end of the classes.
 The goal for writers is to have a completed script for a self-contained, 14 to 15-page short comics story.

 PS You may be forced to read some great comics for homework.